ibm-cloud-docs/Cloudant/accounts/curl.md

 # Working with curl
 {: #working-with-curl}

-Throughout this guide, we provide examples that use curl.
+Throughout this guide, you use curl examples.
 However, curl by itself is not secure.
-We suggest you use `acurl`, which is described in a following section.
+It is suggested that you use `acurl`, which is described in a later section.
 {: shortdesc}

 ## For the curl samples